 Chemistry of life processes and biomolecular materials Including studies of peripheral membrane protein-lipid interactions, anti-microbial peptides, and functional peptide amphiphiles or hybrid bio-nanomaterials

 Directed assembly for tailored functionality at liquid interfaces Including studies of organic/inorganic nucleation and mineralization, elastic properties of nanoscopic films, and tunable polymer brushes with mesoscopic patterning

 A full suite of x-ray surface scattering techniques is provided to measure atomic, molecular, and mesoscopic ordering at liquid interfaces, including resonant and non-resonant reflectivity, grazing-incidence diffraction and small angle scattering, surface fluorescence, surface diffuse scattering, and fast techniques, such as grazing incidence diffraction in the 1D pinhole geometry.

-The following links provide further information regarding our liquid surface x-ray scattering setup:
+The following links provide further information regarding our liquid surface/interface x-ray scattering setup: